Microsoft Visual SourceSafe

 Microsoft Visual SourceSafe (VSS) is a discontinued source control program oriented towards small software development projects.
 Like most source control systems, SourceSafe creates a virtual library of computer files.
-While most commonly used for source code, SourceSafe can handle any type of file in its database, but older versions were shown to be unstable when used to store large amounts of non-textual data, such as images and compiled executables.
+While most commonly used for source code, it can handle any type of file in its database, but older versions were shown to be unstable when used to store large amounts of non-textual data, such as images and compiled executables.

 History

 SourceSafe was originally created by a North Carolina company called One Tree Software.
 One Tree SourceSafe had gone through several releases in their 1.x to 2.x cycles, supporting DOS, OS/2 (with a Presentation Manager GUI), Windows, Windows NT, Mac, and Unix.
 When Microsoft bought OneTree in 1994, they immediately ceased development on all versions except for Windows.
-Microsoft SourceSafe 3.1, Windows 16-bit-only and Macintosh, rebranded One Tree 3.0 versions, were briefly available before Microsoft released a Version 4.0.
-With the acquisition of One Tree Software, Microsoft discontinued its source code control product at the time, Microsoft Delta.
+Microsoft SourceSafe 3.1, as well as the Macintosh and 16-bit Windows versions, were briefly available before Microsoft released a Version 4.0.
+With the acquisition of One Tree Software, Microsoft discontinued its existing source control application, Microsoft Delta.

 After the acquisition, Mainsoft Corporation developed SourceSafe for UNIX in cooperation with Microsoft.

 Later, Metrowerks, Inc. developed Visual SourceSafe for Macintosh in cooperation with Microsoft.

 Overview

-SourceSafe was initially not a client/server Source Code Management, but rather a local only SCM system.
+SourceSafe was initially not a client/server source control system, but rather a local only system.
 Architecturally, this serves as both a strength and weakness of design, depending on the environment it is used in.
 It allows a single user system to be set up with less configuration than that of some other SCM systems.
 In addition, the process of backing up can be as simple as copying all of the contents of a single directory tree.
 For multi-user environments, however, it lacks many important features found in other SCM products, including support for atomic commits of multiple files (CVS has the same problem as it is built upon the original RCS).
 SourceSafe inherits its shared functionality using direct remote file system access to all the files in the repository.
 This, together with historic bugs in the codebase, occasionally led to SourceSafe database corruption, a problem noted by Microsoft.

 Starting with VSS 2005, Microsoft added a client–server mode.
 In this mode, clients do not need write access to a SMB share where they can potentially damage the SS database.
 Instead, files must be accessed through the VSS client tools - the VSS windows client, the VSS command-line tool, or some application that integrates with or emulates these client tools.

 Versions

 Criticism

-Visual SourceSafe's stability is criticised due to the way Visual SourceSafe uses a direct, file-based access mechanism that allows any client to modify a file in the repository after locking it.
-If a client machine crashes in the middle of updating a file, it can corrupt that file.
-Many users of Visual SourceSafe mitigate this risk by making use of a utility provided by Visual SourceSafe that checks the database for corruption and, when able, corrects errors that it finds.
+Visual SourceSafe's stability was criticised due to the way it used a direct, file-based access mechanism that allowed any client to modify a file in the repository after locking it.
+If a client machine crashed in the middle of updating a file, it could corrupt that file.
+Many users of Visual SourceSafe mitigated this risk by making use of a Microsoft-provided utility that checked the database for corruption and, when able, corrected errors that it found.